Manojpatil123/Chat-with-Video-using-Qwen2-VL/README.md

 # Chat-with-Video-using-Qwen2-VL.
-Chat with Video using Qwen2-VL Model.
+Chat with Video using Qwen2-VL Model